djordjevics/motoklub-bezbednost/database/database-diagram.md

    - Each member can have multiple comments
    - Each comment belongs to one member

+7. **Member ↔ Tag**: One-to-Many
+   - Each member can have multiple tags
+   - Each tag belongs to one member

-7. **PaymentType ↔ MembershipPayments**: One-to-Many
+8. **PaymentType ↔ MembershipPayments**: One-to-Many
    - Each payment type can categorize multiple payments
    - Each payment has one payment type

-8. **Level ↔ TrainingSession**: One-to-Many
+9. **Level ↔ TrainingSession**: One-to-Many
    - Each level can have multiple training sessions
    - Each training session has one level

-9. **TrainingSession ↔ Training**: One-to-Many
+10. **TrainingSession ↔ Training**: One-to-Many
     - Each training session can have multiple training records (participants)
     - Each training record belongs to one training session

-10. **Motorcycle ↔ Training**: One-to-Many
+11. **Motorcycle ↔ Training**: One-to-Many
     - Each motorcycle can be used in multiple training sessions
     - Each training record references one motorcycle